DucManhPhan/DucManhPhan.github.io/_posts/2020-02-16-the-architecture-of-JPA.md

 2. EntityManagerFactory

     It is a factory class of EntityManager.
 It is used to create multiple instances of EntityManager class.

+    If we need to access multiple databases, we must configure one EntityManagerFactory per a database.

 3. EntityManager

+    EntityManager manages the entities of the application.
 It provides some operations to interact with database through database driver such as CRUD operations, ...

     EntityManager can use multiples instances of Query.